-There are a few keys to a successful strategic plan and it seems everyone has a different approach to strategic planning and getting alignment with their organizations.
+There are a few keys to a successful strategic plan as well as multiple different approaches to tackling the strategic planning process and generating organizational alignment.

-I was fortunate enough to chat with Michael Stewart of Work Effects.
-His organization aligns company culture with business strategy.
+During my chat with Michael Stewart of Work Effects, he shared how they align company culture with business strategy.
 They help organizations leverage trust, inspire their people, and transform their leaders.

 Who doesn't want that?
 You can find out more about Michael and Work effects at: work-effects.com